 A true competitor, as if in a race, she assessed the situation and seeing a Lifeguard boat close by screamed for help.
 Two Orange County Lifeguards rescued her and rushed her to the nearest triage center.
 As the first person to be bitten in Orange County, Maria survived the encounter of what is estimated to be a 10 ft Great white shark.
 One hundred and sixty-one staples and 5 months later she was back in the water doing a triathlon in Mission Bay, San Diego.
 The event changed her

-In October 2018 we held our first Run 4 Sharks in Newport Beach.
 Sponsored by KPC Health & Orange County Global Medical, and supported by individuals and non profit partners, over 100 athletes ran and walked the 5K and 1 mile loop around the beautiful Back Bay estuary.
 An important element is motivating youth to be healthy and learn about the ocean and is joined by the 100 Mile Club.
-“In October 2018 we held our first Run 4 Sharks in Newport Beach.

-This year we are joining forces once again with 100 Mile Club to support youth running in our shark suits for our 3rd Annual Run4Sharks in October.
-This event is generously sponsored by KPC Health & Orange County Global, and includes a health fair with Sports Conditioning and Rehab, Orange County Paramedics and Lifeguards and other health professionals.
-Shark education is provided by Jim Sherpa, the Cal State Long Beach Shark Lab with Dr. Chris Lowe and Shark Stewards.
+This year we will be joining forces once again with 100 Mile Club to support underserved youth ocean education at our 6th Annual Run4Sharks in October.
+This year’s event is generously sponsored by Suburu Irvine, Beach Cities SCUBA, The Spicy Shark, and includes a health fair with KPC Health & Orange County Global, Sports Conditioning and Rehab, Orange County Paramedics and Lifeguards and other health professionals.
+Shark and ocean education is provided by Jim Sherpa, the Cal State Long Beach Shark Lab with Dr. Chris Lowe, the Back Bay Science Center, Surfrider Foundation, Newport Beach Chapter, and Shark Stewards.

-Thanks to the generous support of people like Gretchen J Augustyn, Tom Ciccione Designs, Peter Farmington, Lush Cosmetics, Scuba.com, Medical, Pathwater, Kelly McDonough, Morgan Morgan and Family, Patagonia, Ryder Integrated Systems, Sharkbanz, Smart & Final and Surfrider Foundation Newport Beach Chapter and all the volunteers.
+Thanks to the generous support of people like Gretchen J Augustyn, Tom Ciccione Designs, Peter Farmington, Lush Cosmetics, Medical, Pathwater, Kelly McDonough, Morgan Morgan and Family, Patagonia, Sharkbanz,and all the volunteers.